LOWER BACK AND PELVIC GIRDLE PAIN (PGP)

 - Exercising and stretching will lead you to improve your posture, muscular tone and flexibility, resulting in pain reduction and better performance of daily activities, we tailor an exercise routine for you.

-- Wearing pelvic support garments may help you reduce pressure on this area.
+- Wearing pregnancy belts may help you reduce pressure on this area.

 - Avoid high heels because they change your posture.